Skn0tt/orgu/README.md

 POSTGRES_DB=orgu
 ```

-Ensure the `.env.test.local` file has required environment variables:
+Create a `.env.test.local` file in the root directory with these environment variables:

 ```
 DATABASE_URL="postgresql://postgres:1234@localhost:6433/orgu"